 “If thou soakest thy bread or meat in the sauce, soak it not again after thou hast bitten it.
 Dip therein at each time a reasonable morsel which may be eaten at one mouthful.”

-Hawkins also gave advice on conversation.
+Hawkins also gave advice on the etiquette of conversation.
 He suggested respecting the personal space of others, lest you drench them with spit:

 “Neither shake thy head, feet or legs.
 Roll not thine eyes.
 Lift not one of thine eyebrows higher than thine other.
 Wry not thy mouth.
 Take heed that thy spittle [doth] not bedew his face with whom thou speakest.
 To that end, approach not too nigh him.”